ebrahimiG/SoftwareProject/Documents/code/DaramovieV4.5(testing)/notes/Daramovie.md

 `top: 100%;` will position the __dropdown-cat__ under the `.cat` and `left: 0;` so it starts from the leftside.
 And we give it the background-color same as the navbar backgorund. <br>
 `.dropdown-cat ul{display: block;}` is because we want the list items to be in a column not in a row.
 And give some space to the list items using `.dropdown-cat li{padding: 10px 0}`. <br>
 But in the __Daramovie__ we want the under line to have a animation so instead of `border-bottom` we use `::after`. :
+> ⚠️ sinces we define the underline for all of the links in basics, we don't need this code, but i don't remove it for it's explanation.
 ```
 nav a {
   position: relative;